How to buy a sofa?

-As I have never purchased a sofa before, I didn’t know where to start.
+Not long ago, I went to buy a new set of sofas for the first time.
+I didn’t know where to start.
 I also didn’t want to make an expensive mistake as I know some people can get the measurements wrong.

 As you guys know, I am a huge fan of upcycling furniture for my home.
 I have had a set of second-hand couches in my living room for the past five years.
 I want to upgrade them as they are too large for my living room.